YouNow/younow.github.io/policy/en/partners.md

 YouNow is committed to protecting the rights of copyright holders and seeks to comply with all applicable laws regarding the protection of intellectual property.
 Unauthorized copying, distribution, modification, public display, or public performance of copyrighted works is a copyright infringement, and YouNow will undertake appropriate steps against repeat copyright offenders.
 Re-broadcasting other users’ content without written permission is considered copyright infringement and is therefore prohibited.

 For more information, read YouNow's Terms of Use [here](/policy/en/terms).

+## Illegal substance use is not permitted onscreen.

+On screen legal drug consumption, drug paraphernalia, smoking, and the consumption of alcohol by users under the age of 21 are prohibited.
+Any attempt to purchase, promote, abuse, sell, or trade prescription or illegal drugs are not allowed, and the consumption of all illegal drugs is prohibited.
+Users must comply with applicable laws according to where they reside and carefully consider their audiences with regards to the content they are producing.

 ## Contact authorities for emergencies.